 What, exactly, is accomplished by blurring the lines of speciation between humans and mythical entities?
 In a sense, it erases their own complexity when storytellers can’t find a way to make them interesting, variable, and different without making them more like humans.
 The attempts at creating complex social and political structures for mythical entities look like replications of human society, as do the attempts at giving characters some kind of internal conflict.
 Furthermore, there seems to be a growing attachment to singling out ‘special humans’ who attract attention as love objects who are so compelling, they cross the normal divides between humans and supernatural entities.

 These shifts in mythology also mean that the same things explored in literary fiction are being more directly probed in fantasy, even if no one wants to admit it.
 Fantasy as a genre is often maligned because it contains mythical creatures and unrealistic situations and is considered light, fluffy, and not of this world.
-Yet, the same things that show up in literary fiction are also appearing in fantasy1; conflict, struggle, and complex situations created by people who come from different backgrounds.
+Yet, the same things that show up in literary fiction are also appearing in fantasy[1.
+And always have been.]; conflict, struggle, and complex situations created by people who come from different backgrounds.
 It’s just that in fantasy, ‘background’ includes not just race, class, culture, but also supernatural identity.

 Fantasy provides a certain amount of freedom of exploration for storytellers which isn’t always possible with literary fiction.
 Baroque plots are more acceptable and sometimes almost expected, and people sometimes overlook the subtlety behind those plots because they’re occupied with the ridiculousness.
 It’s easy to deride fantasy when you don’t actually examine it, and some of the most ardent opponents of giving fantasy its due as a genre are those who are least well-read in it; they don’t want to confront their assumptions.